zarybnicky/dicewars-31/README.md

 This module also provides formulas for probability of conquering and holding an Area.

 The instance of ``Board`` passed to AI is a deepcopy, so the AI is free to mangle it in any way it deemed useful.

+### Debuging visually
+In addition to whatever favourite debugging method you have, Dicewars provide a simplistic way of visually inspecting the state of the game.
+There is `save_state()` function provided by `dicewars.ai.utils`, which creates a dump of the state which AI observes.

+The saved state can than be loaded by `scripts/visual-debugger.py`.
+This visual debugger allows displaying different information on areas (change label through the sole button in the interface) and a custom detailed information upon selection of an area of interest.

+There is an example of saving games in `dicewars.ai.xlogin42.phased.AI`, and the visual debugger displays a bit of information this AI cares about.
+It is expected that the developers of new AI will adjust the debugger's `DetailedAreaReporter` to the needs of their AI.

 ## Dealing with misbehaving AIs